pranay-karnati-29/pranay-karnati-29/README.md

 - 👋 Hi, I’m @pranay-karnati-29
-- 👀 I’m interested in ...Cricket and Codeing
+- 👀 I’m interested in ...Codeing and Data Related Works
-- 🌱 I’m currently learning ...Python and R
+- 🌱 I’m currently learning ...Python and Jav
 - 💞️ I’m looking to collaborate on ...Any Platform
-- ⚡ Fun fact: ...I AM NOT A BEGINNER
+- ⚡ Fun fact: ...I AM A BEGINNER

 <!---
 pranay-karnati-29/pranay-karnati-29 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.